John Ray Webster

-John Ray Webster (born March 31, 1942) is an American competitive checkers player, veterinarian, farmer, retired military officer, and musician.
-A national checkers champion and grand-master, Webster won the United States Blitz GAYP title at the American Checker Federation National Championship in 2011.
+Captain John Ray Webster (born March 31, 1942) is an American competitive checkers player, veterinarian, farmer, retired military officer, and musician.
+A national checkers champion and grandmaster, Webster won the United States Blitz GAYP title at the American Checker Federation National Championship in 2011.
 He has won the North Carolina Checkers Championship eleven times and represented the United States, as a member of the United States International Checkers Team, in the World Checkers/Draughts Championship in England in 1989 and Las Vegas in 2005.
 In 2011 he represented the United States at the World Qualifier Checkers Tournament in Italy.

 Early life and family

 Webster was born on March 31, 1942, in Stoneville, North Carolina, the youngest of five children, to James Jefferson Webster and Nannie Hurt Strong.
 His father was a local farmer, businessman, and politician who served as the county commissioner for Rockingham County.
 Through his mother he is descended from Scottish emigrants George Irving and Jane McDonald, who came to the United States in 1834 from Closeburn, Dumfriesshire aboard the Hector.
 His maternal grandparents, Margaret May Irving and James Robert Strong, inherited a large tobacco farm along the Dan River from Irving's parents, Walter Scott Irving and Margaret Hurt Robertson, a member of a Virginian colonial family.
 Through his mother, he is related to the mathematician Ione Grogan.
-The last post office for the former community of Waddell, North Carolina was operated out of the east room of the Irving farm house.
+The last post office for the former community of Waddell, North Carolina was operated out of the east room of the Irving farmhouse.
 Webster's parents later owned the farm.